guppykang/find-horizon-line/README.txt

 The give solution is naive and is overfit to the data given to me.
 In other words, there is a good chance that this will not work on other data since the hyperparameters were learned imperically, and not learned in any sense.
+Average runtime per image was 0.84 seconds.
+THis is probably not acceptable for a real time drone, and a once again a lower level language would perform better

 I have used information from a research paper online from : http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.360.5951&rep=rep1&type=pdf#page=93